National Student Survey 2019 Opens 21 January

 NSS results - where do they go?

-The results are publicly available and, as you may have benefited from students who provided feedback in the past, your comments can influence prospective Portsmouth students of the future.
+The results are publicly available and, as you may have benefited from students who provided feedback in the past.
+Your comments can influence current and prospective University of Portsmouth students.

 You can access the results on the Unistats website (they are usually published in September).